James Stephanie Sterling: Wrestling

 Sterling wrestles under the name Commander Sterling.
-Sterling initially became involved in wrestling as a joke, appearing as a character called Sterdust, parodying Cody Rhodes’ character Stardust, later appearing as a heel manager, before taking up wrestling themselves, also as a heel.
-They have wrestled for promotions including Pro Wrestling EGO, Ryse Wrestling, BadBoys Wrestling (BBW), and the PolyAm Cult Party.
-They co-founded and run wrestling promotion Spectrum Wrestling.
+Sterling initially became involved in wrestling as a joke, appearing as a character called Sterdust, parodying Cody Rhodes' character Stardust, later appearing as a heel manager, before taking up wrestling herself, also as a heel.
+She has wrestled for promotions including Pro Wrestling EGO, Ryse Wrestling, BadBoys Wrestling (BBW), and the PolyAm Cult Party.
+She co-founded and runs wrestling promotion Spectrum Wrestling.

+Voice actor and video game writer

+Sterling joined the writing team for Vampire Survivors in 2022, writing the game bestiary.
+She has also provided voices for Jazzpunk, We Happy Few, 2064: Read Only Memories, Volume, The Charnel House Trilogy, Lorelai and Oddworld: Soulstorm.

 Reception

 In 2011 Sterling was featured in a list of "the 25 raddest game journalists to follow on Twitter" by Complex.
-They have developed into a controversial figure in the world of video game journalism, particularly for their criticisms of industry practices and focus on consumer protection.
+She has developed into a controversial figure in the world of video game journalism, particularly for her criticisms of industry practices and focus on consumer protection.
 Fans of some highly anticipated games, including No Man's Sky and The Legend of Zelda: Breath of the Wild, have launched DDoS attacks against Sterling's website following reviews that were believed to be insufficiently positive.

 Sterling's views on art games have been criticized by Spelunky creator Derek Yu.
-Yu compared Sterling's view to that of art critic Louis Leroy in 1874 of a Claude Monet painting, which Leroy criticized for being unfinished, while the style of painting would later become a major art style.
+In 2014, Yu compared Sterling's view to that of art critic Louis Leroy writing in 1874 of a Claude Monet painting which Leroy criticized for being unfinished, while the style of painting would later become a major art style.

 Personal life

-Sterling was born in London, England, where they lived near the poverty line for much of their childhood and were emotionally abused by their mother's partner.
-This abuse is what prompted them to take on the "Jim Sterling" name, saying that they would have had it legally changed, if not for legal issues.
-In a video from November 2015, while talking about the polyamorous relationship options in Fallout 4, Sterling stated that they were "not a monogamous guy, nor [...] a straight one either."
-They are openly pansexual and queer.
-In June 2020, they became a naturalized United States citizen.
+Sterling was born in London, England, where she said she lived near the poverty line for much of her childhood.
+In a 2015 video about polyamorous relationships in Fallout 4, Sterling said she is not monogamous.
+She is pansexual and queer.
+In June 2020, she became a naturalized United States citizen.
 In August 2020, Sterling came out as non-binary.
-Sterling uses they/them pronouns.
+Sterling uses she/them pronouns.

-In late June 2020, while discussing the Speaking Out movement and misconduct within the video game industry, Sterling touched upon their own disorders: